m5stack/m5-docs/docs/en/base/btc_base.md

 #  Description

-<mark>BTC</mark> is a base including DHT12 module which can detect
-temperature and humidity.
+**<mark>BTC</mark>** is a base including DHT12 module which can detect temperature and humidity.

 Your M5Stack Core board can stay as a small displayer(like a small TV or a small IOT central contronller) after adding this BTC Module.

-Absolutely, it is more easier to charge M5Stack Core via Type-C Cable after adding this BTC Module.
+**Note:**

+* Although M5Core [BASIC](en/core/basic) or [GRAY](en/core/gray) can be attached to this base, but BTC can not charge them.
+Actually, our Cores, as we know, are built in chargin chip (IP5306).
+After plugged a USB cable in, the Core was charging without any charger.

+* Once M5Core has been attached to BTC, it can not controll ENV Unit at this time.
+Because BTC has been built in DHT12 sensor which will cause IIC address conflit.

 #  Feature